What is IDP®?

 - Based on the innate immune defense proteins present in milk

-- A powerful antimicrobial, anti-inflammatory and antioxidant
+- Antimicrobial, anti-inflammatory and antioxidant

-- Not an antibiotic and doesn’t require milk withholding
+- Not an antibiotic

 - Completely safe for intramammary administration into lactating dairy cows

-- Shown to be effective against mastitis-causing organisms
+- Effective against mastitis-causing organisms

 IDP® for Digestive Health Research